-- Possible loss of consciousness - Loss of responsiveness (player motionless until medical staff arrive) - Possible impact seizure including (possible tonic posturing, tonic/clonic jerks) - Possible balance disturbance, specifically slow to stand following contact with a delay greater than 10-15 secs - Suspected facial injury or facial fracture
+- Possible loss of consciousness - Loss of responsiveness (player motionless until medical staff arrive) - Possible loss of consciousness - Possible impact seizure including (possible tonic posturing, tonic/clonic iorks) - Possible balance disturbance, specifically slow to stand following contact with a delay greater than 10-15 secs - Suspected facial injury or facial fracture

-Any other sign that may indicate concussion
+Any other sign or reported symptom that may indicate concussion

-E5.3 Pitchside Replay
+E5.3 Pitch side Replay

-It is mandatory for each Super League Club and Full Time Club to have a pitchside replay facility (which is also available to the visiting club).
-It is Best Practice to have a dedicated Pitchside Replay operator who can operate the system for the medical staff.
+It is mandatory for each Super League Club and Full Time Club to have a pitch side replay facility (which is also available to the visiting club).
+It is Best Practice to have a dedicated Pitch side Replay operator who can operate the system for the medical staff.